After the Offer: A Beginner’s Guide to Negotiating Your Salary

 Don’t Doubt Yourself

-Even recent college graduates can and should consider negotiating in some cases, albeit carefully.
+Even recent college graduates can and should consider negotiating a job offer salary, albeit carefully.

 Consider your experience when negotiating, including internships, since unpaid work is still work!
 Unique hard skills like multilingual fluency or additional certifications beyond your degree can also support your ask for a higher salary.